-Collecting data will help team members decide about the effectiveness of using this practice and whether the learner with autism is making progress.
+Collecting data will help team members determine if a learner is making progress and reducing the use of the identified interfering behavior.
 If a learner is making progress based upon data collected, team members should continue to use the selected strategies.